MicrosoftDocs/cloud-adoption-framework/docs/modernize/modernize-best-practices/devops-practices.md

 - Align waves of workloads and modernization work.
 - We recommend cross-linking to backlogs for workloads with more mature devops practices.

-### Minimum maturity: Execute iteratively

-The baseline of devops maturity is best made within the following groups of work:
+The baseline of devops maturity is best made by executing following groups of work iteratively:

 - **Modernize in waves:** Follow an iterative, workload-based, wave-oriented approach to migration.
 - **Use free tools:** Use free first-party migration tools to modernize components of each wave of workloads.
 - **Analyze dependencies:** Use dependency mapping and test migration to ensure your modernization cut-overs are predictable and successful.

-## Tools to improve devops practices in Azure

 The following image illustrates that as modernization processes mature, you can improve devops practices in repeat waves of modernization.